|

 Disclaimer: These are ranges.
 Every woman’s cycle varies in length, so each of the four phases may be shorter or longer than what’s listed above.
 If your luteal phase is short (leading to a short cycle, overall), consider natural ways to lengthen it.

-your menstrual cycle impacts your workouts
+How does your menstrual cycle impact your workouts?

-- Physical activity in general has been shown to reduce symptoms of physical PMS symptoms, psychological PMS symptoms, dysmenorrhea, and oligomenorrhea. (source)
+• Physical activity in general has been shown to reduce symptoms of physical PMS symptoms, psychological PMS symptoms, dysmenorrhea, and oligomenorrhea.
+Source

-All of that said, the female body is smart.
-There is a natural ebb and flow to energy, athletic performance, and hormones with each stage of our cycle.
+To summarize: there is a natural ebb and flow to energy, athletic performance, and hormones with each stage of our cycle.
 Up next: exactly how to leverage your workouts to align with the unique seasons of your menstrual cycle.

-While we all know exercise is essential for overall health—especially when it comes to managing blood sugar and hormonal balance.
-You can use it as a tool to work with your hormones by aligning your workouts with the different phases and energy levels of your cycle.
-For example, your athletic performance (and quite frankly, desire to exercise) may naturally falter during PMS / period times of your cycle—while the more energetic follicular phase and ovulation stage can often have us hitting a new personal best, squatting heavy, and yearning for more intense workouts!
-Even Olympic medalists report a change in their performance due to fluctuations in hormones.
+We all know exercise is essential for overall health—especially when it comes to keeping hormones in check.
+By aligning your workouts with the different phases and energy levels of your cycle, you’ll reap the benefits (physically) but you’ll also feel more excited about slotting your workout in.
+For example, your athletic performance (and quite frankly, desire to exercise!) may naturally falter during PMS / period times of your cycle.
+Take it easy with a gentle yoga flow, a long walk, or an easy swim.
+On the flip side, take advantage of the energy you feel around ovulation and take a spin class, do a HIIT session, or grab heavier weights.
+Even Olympic medalists report a change in their performance due to fluctuations in hormones!

 menstrual phase (Days 1-5)

 This may feel intuitive already, but this is the time for slow, gentle movement.
 Either take an active rest day (stretch or go for a walk) or choose another form of low-intensity movement—like mat pilates with light weights, yoga, or bodyweight strength.
-You may feel some energy gradually come back around day 3-4 of your cycle as your estrogen begins to surge again, and at that point you can increase intensity.
+You may feel some energy gradually come back around day 3-4 of your cycle as your estrogen begins to surge again, and at that point, you can increase intensity.

 follicular phase (approx. days 6-14)

 This is when your energy is starting to bounce back!
-You’re likely feeling more energized, so it’s a great time to increase to moderate-intensity workouts: jogging / power walking, trail running, cycle classes, weight lifting, resistance band or dumbbell strength exercises, etc.
+You’re likely feeling more energized, so it’s a great time to increase to moderate-intensity workouts: jogging/power walking, trail running, cycle classes, weight lifting, resistance band or dumbbell strength exercises, etc.

 ovulation phase (approx. days 15-20)

 Consider this the peak of your follicular phase.
 Thanks to higher levels of estrogen, you’re likely feeling the most energized of any phase of your cycle.
 Amp up to moderate-to-high-intensity workouts during this phase.
 You may find you can tolerate HIIT classes, quicker paces, faster recovery, higher weights, etc. during this time.
-This would be a good time for: interval workouts, running, intense weight lifting, sculpt yoga, speed walking, etc. If there’s a time to push yourself, this is it.
+This would be a good time for interval workouts, running, intense weight lifting, speed walking, etc. If there’s a time to push yourself, this is it.

 luteal phase (Approx. days 20-28)

 The week or so before your period is time to start slowing things down again, decreasing the intensity of your workouts.
-You may still really want to be active during this phase (which is fine!), but perhaps to a lesser degree.This phrase is perfect for workouts like: hot yoga, resistance band exercises, bodyweight strength, incline walking, and pilates.
+You may still really want to be active during this phase (which is fine!), but perhaps to a lesser degree.
+This phrase is perfect for workouts like hot yoga, resistance band exercises, bodyweight strength, incline walking, and pilates.

 Yes, the goal is to sync exercise with your menstrual cycle, but it’s equally important to honor what your body needs.
 There’s a difference between forcing yourself to exercise when you feel weak and moving your body for the right reasons.
-If you think you’re exercising too much, consider low intensity movement for a month or two.
-After all, the goal is to feel strong (but challenged) when exercising, not exercise to the point of diminishing returns: your period is absent, you’re not sleeping well, you feel anxious if you don’t workout, etc. In that case, it’s best to work with a healthcare professional to help you find a more supportive, intuitive relationship with exercise.
+If you think you’re exercising too much, consider low-intensity movement for a month or two.
+After all, the goal is to feel strong (but challenged) when exercising, not exercise to the point of diminishing returns: your period is absent, you’re not sleeping well, you feel anxious if you don’t work out, etc. In that case, it’s best to work with a healthcare professional to help you find a more supportive, intuitive relationship with exercise.
 Speaking from personal experience, it is possible!

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.